Iodine: Iodine oxides and oxoacids

 Iodous acid and iodite are even less stable and exist only as a fleeting intermediate in the oxidation of iodide to iodate, if at all.
 Iodates are by far the most important of these compounds, which can be made by oxidising alkali metal iodides with oxygen at 600 °C and high pressure, or by oxidising iodine with chlorates.
 Unlike chlorates, which disproportionate very slowly to form chloride and perchlorate, iodates are stable to disproportionation in both acidic and alkaline solutions.
 From these, salts of most metals can be obtained.
 Iodic acid is most easily made by oxidation of an aqueous iodine suspension by electrolysis or fuming nitric acid.
 Iodate has the weakest oxidising power of the halates, but reacts the quickest.

-Many periodates are known, including not only the expected tetrahedral IO_{4}^{−}, but also square-pyramidal IO_{5}^{3−}, octahedral orthoperiodate IO_{6}^{5−}, [IO_{3}(OH)_{3}]^{2−}, [I_{2}O_{8}(OH_{2})]^{4−}, and I_{2}O_{9}^{4−}.
+Many periodates are known, including not only the expected tetrahedral IO_{4}-, but also square-pyramidal IO_{5}(3-), octahedral orthoperiodate IO_{6}(5-), [IO3(OH)3](2−), [I2O8(OH2)](4−), and I2O_{9}(4-).
 They are usually made by oxidising alkaline sodium iodate electrochemically (with lead(IV) oxide as the anode) or by chlorine gas: